Physical Activity

 Through the campaign, we have engaged several departments and schools in fun team challenges that encourage increased stair use.

-To learn more about the campaign or to discuss scheduling a stair challenge in your building or department, contact the Office of Work/Life .
+To learn more about the campaign, contact the Office of Work/Life .

 Combining physical postures, breathing techniques, and meditation or relaxation, yoga is a mind and body practice with historical origins in ancient Indian philosophy.
 Current research suggests that practicing yoga may reduce pain and stress, lower heart rate and blood pressure, relieve anxiety, depression, and insomnia, and improve overall physical fitness, strength, and flexibility.

-An initiative of the Office of Work/Life and Columbia Physical Education and Recreation, [email protected] is a challenging yet relaxing yoga experience focused on increasing flexibility, strengthening mind and body, and improving range of motion through postures, breathing exercises, and relaxation/meditation techniques.
+An initiative of the Office of Work/Life and Columbia Physical Education and Recreation, Yoga is a challenging yet relaxing yoga experience focused on increasing flexibility, strengthening mind and body, and improving range of motion through postures, breathing exercises, and relaxation/meditation techniques.
+This program is offered on-site for you and your colleagues.

 To learn more or to discuss scheduling a session or series in your building or department, please fill out this brief form.

-You can also access our yoga video series here.
+You can also access previously recorded yoga sessions here.

 Gym Discounts